Partitioning

 NOTE

-• When you drop a partition with subpartitions, the latter are automatically dropped as well (with all data in them).
+When you detach a partition with subpartitions, the latter are automatically detached as well.

 Found a mistake?
 Seleсt text and press Ctrl+Enter to report it